ivcap-works/ivcap-docs/docs/developer-guide/sdk.md

 ## Using the sdk for the ivcap_service

-Start using the SDK easily by locating, downloading and starting your service repo from the [Reinventingscience ivcap-python-service-example](https://github.com/reinventingscience/ivcap-python-service-example) repo on [github](https://github.com/).
+Start using the SDK easily by locating, downloading and starting your service repo from the [ivcap-works ivcap-python-service-example](https://github.com/ivcap-works/ivcap-python-service-example) repo on [github](https://github.com/).

 Make the _IVCAP_ Demo service using the instructions in the `README`